 Beverley Town CC walloped Studley Royal CC on Saturday afternoon.
 Beverley elected to bat first, with three of the top four batters making half-centuries.
 Ben Hatfield, 77, Joe Dale, 73, and Gregory Whyley made an unbeaten 52, as Town reached 267/4 from their 50 overs.
 Royal struggled to reach the target only just scrapping to 132.
 It could have been far worse if it was not for the tailenders making some quick runs at the close.
 All the front-line bowlers performed well, Matthew Mudd in particular who managed to bag himself a five-fer.
 Jamie Roe and Joey Franklin both took two each whilst Harry Metcalfe took one.
 Beverley won by 135 runs.

-Driffield Town CC were involved in a close-run game against York CC.
+Driffield Town CC was involved in a close-run game against York CC.
 York chose to bat first, in good conditions, amassing a total of 276 before being bowled out.
 Simon Lambert, Charlie Elliot and Ted Patmore all made half-centuries for York.
 Driff bowlers Jamie Greavson and James Anson both took 4 wickets apiece, Ranasingha took the other, also picking up a run out at the end of play.
 Driffield’s issue when batting was that they were below the required run rate, which meant some wickets were thrown away in an attempt to catch up.
 The ever-level-headed Noah Kelly scored a fantastic century from number three, 106 from 137 balls.
-With no other batsman reaching above 38, Town were going to struggle to reach the target eventually falling 14 runs short.
+With no other batsman reaching above 38, Town was going to struggle to reach the target eventually falling 14 runs short.